ferlores/mochify-istanbul/README.md

 mochify-istanbul
 =====================

-Add istanbul coverage to the mochify pipeline
+Add istanbul coverage to the [mochify.js](https://github.com/mantoni/mochify.js) pipeline.
+**NOTE:** This will work with >= mochify.js@2.0.0, in the mean time it depends on a fork that already returns the browserify bundle

 ## Install